Macuteo obelisk | Turismo Roma

 It was placed there in a very rudimentary way, on four dice that supported it and without any decoration.
 Rome in those years, following the abandonment of the popes who had moved to Avignon, was in great misery and its population had dropped to about 25,000 inhabitants.

 To give more worthy accommodation to the small obelisk, at the time of Pope Clement XI (1700-1721), various hypotheses were formulated: in the port of Ripetta, in Campo de 'Fiori, in piazza SS.
 Apostoli, in front of the Palazzo di S. Marco or near the Arch of Constantine.
-In 1711 it was erected in its present location on a pedestal decorated with a fountain with dolphins, adapting it to the sixteenth-century fountain with the masks of Giacomo della Porta.
+In 1711 it was erected in its present location on a pedestal decorated with a fountain with dolphins, adapting it to the sixteenth-century fountain with the masks of Giacomo Della Porta.

 You may also be interested in